-All on-campus classes and sessions will be held within school grounds at 330 E. Lambert Rd, Brea CA 92821 Special activities, which require other locations, will be noted 2-3 weeks prior to each session.
+All on-campus classes and sessions will be held within school grounds at 330 East Lambert Road, Suite #228, Brea, California.
+Special activities or exceptions, which require other locations, will be announced prior to the class or activity.

 Facilities and Equipment